ox-it/moxie-js-client/README.md

 Tests
 -----

-The easiest way to run Moxie's Jasmine test suite is simply opening `SpecRunner.html` in yor browser.
+The easiest way to run Moxie's Jasmine test suite is simply opening `SpecRunner.html` in your browser.
 However if you have phantomjs installed (`npm install phantomjs -g`) you can run the tests with the following command:

     phantomjs run-jasmine.js SpecRunner.html